- Home

 Fig.1 Overview diagram describing the pipeline of the automated detection and evaluation of urine test strips, including the conducted studies, the resulting dataset and further image processing.
 (Flaucher M., et al., 2022)

-Colorimetric analysis is a widely used method for determining the concentration of a substance in a solution by measuring the color change of a reagent when it reacts with the analyte.
-This technique relies on the principle that many chemical reactions produce a visible color change, which can be quantitatively measured.
-In the context of urinalysis, test strips are impregnated with specific reagents that undergo a color change in the presence of certain substances, such as glucose, proteins, or leukocytes.
-These color changes are directly proportional to the concentration of the analytes in the urine sample, making colorimetric analysis a powerful tool for detecting and quantifying various health indicators.
+Colorimetric analysis is a widely used, reliable analytical method for determining the concentration of a specific substance (analyte) in a solution.
+It works by measuring the color change of a specialized reagent when it chemically reacts with the target analyte.
+This technique is grounded in the fundamental principle that many chemical reactions between analytes and reagents produce a distinct, visible color change—and this color change can be quantitatively measured to determine how much of the analyte is present.

 The development of a smartphone-based urinalysis pipeline involves several key steps: image acquisition, preprocessing, object detection, color comparison, and result interpretation.